ePages-de/epages-devportal/_posts/2019/2019-06-13-how-to-localize-software.md

 No matter if you have different types of content or technical requirements, at the end of your localization process, it should be content that is ready for market release in your chosen locale.
 Learn more about the possibilities and tools you should rely on in the following sections.

-## How to Prepare for Software Localization
+## How to prepare for software localization

 As a first step, before you can even think about starting the software localization, you need to ensure that your content is ready for [internationalization](https://phraseapp.com/blog/posts/i18n-a-simple-definition/?utm_campaign=i18n-simple-definition&utm_medium=blog-relations&utm_source=epages-blog){:target="_blank"} (i18n).
 This means your design should take into account different length of strings, the readiness for left-to-right and right-to-left reading, the use of UTF and other various factors.